-Film on Paper is an archive of original film posters featuring the collection of me, Eddie Shannon, an interaction designer, film fan and slave to three cats, currently living in London, UK.
+Film on Paper is an archive of original film posters featuring the collection of me, Eddie Shannon, an interaction designer, film fan and slave to three cats, currently living in York, UK.

 The site came into being because I wanted a way to view my collection without having to continually handle the posters and risk damaging them.
 I also hoped it might become something of a reference site for fellow collectors as well as designers, illustrators and film fans.